rmriveraz/PharmaCoNER/README.md

-# PharmaCoNER
+# Embeddings
-Word, Sense and Concept Embeddings
+This repository contains the word embeddings generated from biomedical Spanish texts corpora.